-Learning and Teaching graduates to new home
+Learning and Teaching Scotland is moving to a new headquarters building in Glasgow.

 Its current premises in the former Notre Dame College site in the west end of Glasgow - said to be inhabited by a ghost - have been put on the market and could sell for as much as pound;9 million.